day8/lein-git-inject/README.md

 # lein-git-inject

-This Leiningen middleware allows you to automatically embed certain values in your ClojureScript application - interesting values which were ambient at build-time.
+This Leiningen middleware allows you to automatically embed certain values in your ClojureScript application - interesting values which are ambient at build-time.

 Your application will contain one or more `def`s and they will be bound to build-time values such as:
    - the `git tag` for the source code being used to build the app (the equivalent to what would be returned by `git describe --tags --dirty --long`)
    - the build date/time
    - the user doing the build

-You can then *_use these values for purposes like logging_*.
+You can then ***use these values for purposes like logging***.

 ## How It works

 The process has two steps, and this middleware handles the first of them.

 Because it is a Leiningen middleware, this utility runs at build-time, and it is able to alter the `edn` of your `defproject` (within your `project.clj` file).
 It does a particular search and replace on this `edn`.
 It searches for four special keywords or strings - referred to as substitution keys - and, when it finds one of them, it replaces that key with the associated